fahadash/ashscan/docs/run-on-linux.md

 The following steps can help you install and run the bot under Linux.

-1. Install Mono by following the instructions on their page here. http://www.mono-project.com/docs/getting-started/install/linux/
+1. Install Mono by following the instructions on [their page here](http://www.mono-project.com/docs/getting-started/install/linux/)
 2. Edit the app.config file and enable the appSettings and edit the two file paths for banlist and banwords.
 Make sure the file paths are fully qualified and they are Linux-style paths
-3. On the directory where you have ashscan repo downloaded, follow the instructions on this blog post to download NuGet.exe into .nuget directory.
-(You can disregard the portion about compiling and configuring for windows) http://dlafferty.blogspot.com/2013/08/building-your-microsoft-solution-with.html
+3. On the directory where you have ashscan repo downloaded, follow the instructions on [this blog post](http://dlafferty.blogspot.com/2013/08/building-your-microsoft-solution-with.html) to download NuGet.exe into .nuget directory.
+(You can disregard the portion about compiling and configuring for windows)
-4. Run xbuild ExploitChecker.sln
+4. Run `xbuild ExploitChecker.sln`

 Once the solution is built, change the directory to ./IrcExploitChecker.App/Debug/bin and run IrcExploitChecker.App.exe